IsabelleRaj/Finance-Calculator/README.md

 The home loan repayment calculator calculates the amount the user will have to pay on a home loan, on a monthly basis.

-Skills used: Conditional and loop statements, mathematical operations, error handling, project documentation.
+Skills used: Conditional and loop statements, functions, mathematical operations, error handling, project documentation.